pycontribs/pyrax/docs/cloud_files.md

 	print "Container:", cont
 	=> Container: <Container 'example'>

 Note that if there is no existing container with the name you supply, a **NoSuchContainer** exception will be raised.
+A "safer" option is the `create_container()` method, which will act like get_container() if the specified container exists, and if not, will create it first and return a matching Container object.

 ## Storing Objects in Cloud Files